 - Stepping Away – If I know I am stressed and have the potential to take it out on others, I will consciously step away.
 This might involve closing my office door for a little while.
 It might mean going for a walk, taking a drive, listening to music, or taking a breathing break.
 By stepping away, I can limit my worst self negatively impacting others.

 - Writing– I reflect best when I take time to write about a situation.
 If I am stressed, I go to my journal to process my thoughts.
 I can take my stress out there without harming anyone around me.
-It’s possibly that this blog post began in a journal entry!
+It’s possible that this blog post began in a journal entry!

 - Friend Support – Calling a friend, scheduling a walking date or a happy hour, or making plans to do something fun can often distract me and lift my spirits.